VerdantLeaf/RISC-V/README.md

 # Status:

-ID Stage has been completed and the EX stage has begun.
-For this module, I am beginning by defining what I can already in the top level stage module.
-I think this will help with some issues I've been having with needing to modify old modules in order to make them fit because I forgot about something at the top level.
-I made full use of the tasks in the ID stage testbench, which were very useful.
-Secondly, I developed a fully generic multiplexer that can take any number of inputs at any length and select between them, outputing all zeros for selections that are not valid.
+EX stage testbench is nearly complete and ready for testing.
+ALU has been completed and testbenched.
+I went with a simple combinational/single-cycle ALU.
+For now, it is easier, since I am concerned about being able to deliver a working product by the end of the Summer.
+In the future, I have designed in the ability to stall the pipeline for a future more complicated ALU (bit pair or Dadda multiplier, multi-cycle, etc...).
+I've increased my use of tasks and how I am using them in my testbenches.
+Tasks are easily one of my favorite features.

 We are one step closer, and I am hopeful to have a completed and verified design.
 Regardless of that, I've learned a whole lot and have most certainly become a better hardware designer.
-I've done everything here myself, and while that may have slowed me down a little, compared to working in a professional seting, I've had to learn it *all*.
+I've done everything here myself, and while that may have slowed me down a little, compared to working in a professional setting, I've had to learn it *all*.

 # RISC-V
 RISC-V implementation.
 Design and implementation of a 5-stage pipelines RV32I RISC-V processor in Verilog with a Harvard memory architecture.
 Utilizing the pipeline means developing each stage as well as units to handle the forwarding and branching.